Veterinary Internship at Friendship Hospital

 We invite interested students to visit our Externship Request Page.

-To learn more about our program, please access our Externship FAQ.
+To learn more about our program, please access our Externship FAQs.

 Externs are accepted January through May and July through December.
 No direct patient care is involved.